An elementary derivation of the Montgomery phase formula for the Euler top: Montgomery's formula

 Except for the six equilibrium points and four heteroclinic orbits, all orbits of ${\bf P}(t)$ on the angular momentum sphere are periodic (cf.~Figure~\ref{Figure1}).
 After one period, the angular momentum vector as seen in the Euler top's frame has returned to the initial position.
 Therefore the Euler top has rotated by some angle $\Delta \theta$ around {\bf p} with respect to its initial orientation.
 Montgomery's formula gives this angle as

-where $T$ is the period and $A$ is the area of the region bounded by the orbit on the angular momentum sphere (with sign according to whether the orientation of the periodic orbit is induced by the standard orientation of this region).\footnote{The two possible choices, $A$ and $-(4\pi p^2-A)=A - 4\pi p^2$, lead to the same angle $\text{mod}\, 2 \pi$.} The first term, which is just the time integral of the component of $\boldsymbol{\omega}(t)$ along ${\bf p}$, is a dynamical phase.
+where $T$ is the period and $A$ is the area of the region bounded by the orbit on the angular momentum sphere (with sign according to whether the orientation of the periodic orbit is induced by the standard orientation of this region).\footnote{The two possible choices, $A$ and $-(4\pi p^2-A)=A - 4\pi p^2$, lead to the same angle $\text{mod}\, 2 \pi$.
+It is possible to make sense of the {\bf total} angle as $2\pi$ times the rotation number on the corresponding invariant torus, but its computation requires solving the Euler equations \cite{BCS05}.} The first term, which is just the time integral of the component of $\boldsymbol{\omega}(t)$ along ${\bf p}$, is a dynamical phase.
 The second term, which can be thought of as a solid angle, is what is usually called a geometric phase.

 We can use our picture of the motion to give an elementary derivation of the Montgomery formula.
 First, it is clear that $\Delta \theta$ exactly coincides with minus the angle by which ${\bf E}(t)$ has rotated with respect to its initial position after one orbit.
 Since ${\bf E}(t)$ rotates with constant angular velocity $-2K/p$ with respect to a parallel-transported frame on the sphere, it will have rotated $-2KT/p$ with respect to such a frame after one orbit (dynamical phase).
 By elementary geometry of curved surfaces \cite{Carmo76, Carmo94, Morgan98, Spivak3}, upon returning to the initial point the parallel-transported frame will be rotated by an angle equal to the curvature of the sphere ($1/p^2$) times the (signed) area $A$ of the region enclosed by its path (geometric phase).
 Therefore we obtain